JENebel/Cadabra/README.md

     legal             Lists all legal moves on the current position.

     threefold         Prints true if in a threefold repetition stalemate, otherwise prints false.

+    insufficient      Prints true if in an insufficient material draw, otherwise prints false.

     cleartt           Clears the internal transposition table manually.